 Notably, modern control theory was developed precisely because understanding complex dynamics is essential for building something that works in the real world.
 Modern control theory permits both the analysis and synthesis of elaborate dynamic systems.
 Because of its general formulation, modern control theory applies to chemical, mechanical, electrical, digital, or analog systems.
-As well, it can be used to characterize non-linear, time-varying, probabilistic, or noisy systems.
+As well, it can be used to characterize nonlinear, time-varying, probabilistic, or noisy systems.
 As a result of this generality, modern control theory is applied to a huge variety of control problems, including autopilot design, spacecraft control, design of manufacturing facilities, robotics, chemical process control, electrical systems design, design of environmental regulators, and so on.
 It should not be surprising, then, that it proves useful for the analysis of the dynamics of cognitive, neurobiological systems as well.

 Having identified quantitative tools for characterizing dynamics, and for characterizing representation and computation, how do we bring them together?
-An essential step in employing the techniques of control theory is identifying the system state variable ($\mathbf{x}(t)$ in figure 1).
+An essential step in employing the techniques of control theory is identifying the system state variable ($\mathbf{x}(t)$ in Figure 1).
 Given the preceding analysis of representation, it is natural to suggest that the state variable just is the neural representation.

-However, things are not quite so simple.
+Things are not quite so simple, however.
 Because neurons have intrinsic dynamics dictated by their particular physical characteristics, we must adapt standard control theory to neurobiological systems.
 Fortunately, this can be done without loss of generality.25 As well, all of the computations needed to implement such systems can be implemented using transformations as defined earlier.
 As a result, we can directly apply the myriad techniques for analyzing complex dynamic systems that have been developed using modern control theory to this quantitative characterization of neurobiological systems.

-25 For the relevant derivations see ibid., pp. 221-225.
+25 For the relevant derivations, see Eliasmith and Anderson, pp. 221-25.

 Figure 2: A control theoretic description of neurobiological systems.
-All variables are the same as in figure 1.
-However, the matrices A' and B' take into account that there is a different transfer function, $h{syn}(t)$, than in figure 1.
-As well, x(t) is taken to be represented by a neural population.
+All variables are the same as in Figure 1.
+However, the matrices \mathbf{A}' and \mathbf{B}' take into account that there is a different transfer function, $h{syn}(t)$, than in Figure 1.
+As well, $\mathbf{x}(t)$ is taken to be represented by a neural population.

-To get a sense of how representation and dynamics can be integrated, let us revisit the simple example introduced previously; object position representation in area LIP.
+To get a sense of how representation and dynamics can be integrated, let us revisit the simple example introduced previously: object position representation in area LIP.
 Note that animals often need to know not just where some object currently is, they need to remember where it was.
 Decades of experiments in LIP have shown that neurons in this area have sustained responses during the interval between a brief stimulus presentation and a delayed "go" signal.26 In other words, these neurons seem to underlie the (short-term) memory of where an interesting object is in the world.
 Recall that I earlier characterized this area as representing x(t), the position of an object.
-Now we know the dynamics of this area; namely, stability without subsequent input.
+Now we know the dynamics of this area, namely, stability without subsequent input.
 According to R&D theory, we can let the representation be the state variable for the system whose dynamics are characterized in this manner.

 Mathematically, these dynamics are easy to express with a differential equation: $x(t) = \int u(t) dt$.
 In words, this system acts as a kind of integrator.
 In fact, neural systems with this kind of dynamics are often called "neural integrators" and are found in a number of brain areas, including brainstem, frontal lobes, hippocampus, and parietal areas.
-Neural integrators act like memories because when there is no input (i.e., u(t)=0), the change in the output over time is 0 (i.e., $\dot{x} = \frac{dx}{dt} = 0$).
-Thus, such systems are stable with no subsequent inputs.
-Looking for the moment at figure 1, we can see that the desired values of the A and B matrices will be 0 and 1 respectively in order to implement a system with these dynamics.
-Since we have a means of "translating" this canonical control system into one that respects neural dynamics, we can determine the values of A' and B' in figure 2; they turn out to be 1 and τ (the time constant of the intrinsic neural dynamics), respectively.
-We can now set about building a model of this system at the
+Neural integrators act like memories because when there is no input